 Today, however, I want to take some time to be a little more transparent than I have been because I believe that in doing so, others will be inspired to continue fighting like hell in the fight of their life.

 In 2010, I was 3 stories high, crying after dealing with a bad breakup that left me miserable, lost and wanting to end my life.
 I had spent the last however much time, engaging in a relationship with a man who throughout the course of that relationship had contributed to me losing myself and my sense of purpose.
 So there I was, depressed, suicidal and struggling with anxiety.
 I had come up with a plan to end my life and right as I was about to start writing my final goodbyes, in walks my roommate.
-It was so God that she walked in, in that moment and instantly became concerned with state in which she found me.
+It was so God that she walked in, in that moment and instantly became concerned with the state in which she found me.
 Even to this day, I’m not quite sure if she realizes how much of God she portrayed for me in that moment.
 It was almost as if God was speaking to me directly through her and well 8 years later, and I thank God that I’m here to talk about it.

 I thank God that I didn’t end my life that day and I thank Him that my mental illness has not gained so much control over my life since then to get me to the point being about to end it all (although I will admit that there has been a couple of times when I thought about whether or not the world and those close to me would be better off without me).

 My battle with mental illness since 2010 has been rough.
 In fact, in going through it, I realized that I had been dealing with parts of it, since childhood.
-In fact, I had made something that was not normal, functional for me because it started so early in my life that I had not yet developed the knowledge to understand it I didn’t know how to communicate it, so I thought it was just how life was.
+In fact, I had made something that was not normal, functional for me because it started so early in my life that I had not yet developed the knowledge to understand it and I didn’t know how to communicate it, so I thought it was just how life was.

-I went on from that day in 2010 of seriously wanting to die, to being diagnosed with depression and generalize anxiety.
+I went on from that day in 2010 of seriously wanting to die, to being diagnosed with depression and generalize anxiety disorders.
 I went on a journey of exploring different medications to help me “feel normal” again, some that made me worse, and others that seemed to work a bit, for a while.
 Some that made me feel like I was about to have a heart attack and some that helped with one diagnosis, but made the other one peak.

 I went on to begin seeing a therapist and then on to becoming one.
 I learned that there will be some bad days, but that one bad moment doesn’t equate to a bad day.
 I went through a lot that those close to me don’t know about.
 I had my heart broken a couple times after that and because of that first experience, I knew how to deal with it.
 I learned to not let any circumstance control me.
 I learned how to be healthy and whole and it has greatly contributed to my ability to help others become healthy and whole.
 Because I overcame my irregular experience, I became someone who could help others overcome their irregular experiences.